magento/magento2-functional-testing-framework/docs/test/actions.md

 Generate one-time password (OTP) based on a saved `secret` at path `magento/tfa/OTP_SHARED_SECRET` in MFTF credential storages.
 The one-time password (OTP) is returned and accessible through the stepkey.

-MFTF use TOTP from [Spomky-Labs/otphp](https://github.com/Spomky-Labs/otphp).
+MFTF use TOTP from [Spomky-Labs/otphp](https://github.com/Spomky-Labs/otphp) if you want to know about this action.

 Attribute|Type|Use|Description
 ---|---|---|---